ERGlass/lrcde.dev/ReadMe.md

  browseVignettes('lrcde')
 ```

-Read the vignette and use the code examples to run your own quick simulation.
+Read the "Using LRCDE" vignette and use the code examples to run your own quick simulation.

+The "LRCDE Permutations for AUC Variability" is a more elaborate demonstration.
+Caution: The permutations will take about 20 minutes or so to run.
+This is the code which demonstrates AUROC variability when condition number (kappa) of the cell proportions predictor matrix is very high.
+The plotting facility in the permutations vignette depends upon the package 'Hmisc'.